 Mission and Aims

-- China Journal of Social Work: A peer-reviewed international academic journal devoted to issues and debates relevant to social work theory and practice, social work education, social development, and social policy in China.
+The Journal devotes to issues and debates relevant to social work theory and practice, social work education, social development, and social policy in China.

-- Li & Fung China Social Policy Research Fund: It aims to promote and consolidate social policy research and foster the development of future social work and social policy professionals and practitioners in mainland China.
+With generous support from the Victor & William Fung Foundation, the Li & Fung China Social Policy Research Fund was established to foster social development and social harmony in China.
+The Fund supports the Centre to develop as a major policy research hub linking up scholars from Hong Kong, overseas and the Mainland.
+Through training workshops and projects, the Centre consolidates and advances social policy research purposely to make impact on social policy formulation and social systems change.
 It focuses on three major research areas (1) Globalization, Migration and Labour; (2) Solidarity Economy, Cooperatives and Social Enterprises in International Context; (3) Social Policy and Social Change.

-- Summer Institute: From 2006 to 2010, the PolyU-PekingU Research Centre organized four thematic summer institutes in collaboration with the George Warren Brown School of Social work at Washington University in St. Louis in the US and the Department of Sociology at the Peking University to provide a platform for exchange among social work scholars from mainland China and the oversea.
+From 2006 to 2010, the Centre organized four thematic summer institutes in collaboration with the George Warren Brown School of Social work at Washington University in St. Louis in the US and the Department of Sociology at the Peking University to provide a platform for exchange among social work scholars from mainland China and the oversea.
 The thematic focus at the institute includes aging, social development, mental health and rural social work.

 Rural Social Work